cckumarr/RantSpace/README.md

+This is a repo copied from [StrapUI](http://strapui.com/) to learn angularjs as quickly as possible

 # Ani Theme rewritten in Angular2 and Bootstrap 4

 This project is a part of the famous ANI Theme [Ani Theme v2.0](http://www.strapui.com/themes/ani-angular-2-bootstrap-4-theme/) to Angular2 Theme.